 Using a small piece of technology installed in your car, telematics insurance tracks your driving using criteria such as distance traveled, time of day on the road, how fast you accelerate, how hard you take corners, and how aggressively you brake.

 For good drivers, this model can save you money in premiums.
-For example, someone who drives short distances slowly will be charged less than someone who drives at high speeds over long distances.
+For example, someone who drives short distances slowly will receive a cheaper insurance rate.
+However, someone who drives at high speeds over long distances will pay more.

 Most insurers allow you to monitor your own statistics online, so you can track your driving behaviour.
 Obviously, though, it’s your insurer who will be paying the closest attention to your data — and if you’re successfully driving to their prescribed guidelines, and if your record shows your driving is improving, you can earn insurance discounts.

 Telematics makes insurance pricing hyper-individualized.
 Rather than being based on aggregated actuarial data like traditional car insurance — such as gender, age, marital status, postcode, and previous claims — telematics is based on individual driving behaviour.
-This is intended to make premiums more precise.
+The intention is to make premiums more precise.

 However, like traditional car insurance, telematics is specific to the vehicle and will record the driving habits of whoever drives your car — so your premium would also reflect the driving habits of, for instance, your teenage son who borrows your car.
+If you’re using the black box installed in your car.
 Insurers also use your telematics data to ensure claim accuracy and reduce fraud by analyzing driving information at the time of a crash, and in some cases they can also track your car if it is stolen using telematics system GPS.

 - Drivers are able to receive a premium discount of up to 25% by meeting behavioural incentives to reduce their kilometres driven and drive more carefully